 Philip Strange is a writer, scientist and naturalist who lives in south Devon.
 His writing has been published in The Curlew, The Canary, Resurgence and Ecologist Magazine and in Guardian blogs.

-He may be found searching for unusual plants on Chesil Beach, or looking for rare bees by the south west coast path, or chasing up a story about science in everyday life in the west country.
-Or you can look at his blog: https://philipstrange.wordpress.com/
+Philip may be found searching for unusual plants on Chesil Beach, or looking for rare bees by the south west coast path, or chasing up a story about science in everyday life in the west country.
+For more of Philip’s writing see his blog: https://philipstrange.wordpress.com/

 The header image to this essay is a male ivy bee.
 All photographs in this piece are by Philip Strange.